THE CHALLENGE OF MEDITATION

-My favourite model is this image of Tara.
 Tara is not meditating in a vacuum—her life has context.
-She has one foot on the ground ready to go, symbolizing that she is responsive to others and to their needs.
+She has one foot on the ground ready to go; she is responsive to others and to their needs.

 Meditation is not opposed to or separate from the life of a couple, from family life, or a fulfilling work life.
 Those things provide us with meditation themes; they also make our days rich and fulfilling.